 At first do tuning of the receiver.
-Receiver should receive something
+Receiver should receive

-160-meters band.
+of the 160-meters band.
 Be sure, that C18 covers all 160-meters

 L6C20 and then L7C23 on to maximal sensitivity.

 The second, do set up of the

 transmitter.
 Begin from the VFO.
 Using MW receiver set the VFO

 to 900- kHz (300-meters).
 Load the transmitter to a 50-Ohm/10-Wtts

 resistor or bulb having resistance in range 50- 300- Ohms.
 Adjust

-doubler L2C5 on to maximum output power of the PA.
-Audio amplifier/modulator
+doubler L2C5 on to maximum output power

-from an old tube receiver.
+parts.
+Audio transformer T1 was used from an old tube receiver.